ausaccessfed/dev-portal/docs/_edugain-integration/03-edugain-metadata.md

 To verify that your SP is consuming the eduGAIN metadata check your SP logs for any errors and check that the metadata file is downloading correctly and appears on your server.
 Your SP should have created the file `/var/cache/eduGAIN-metadata.aaf.xml`.

 If your SP does not load the eduGAIN metadata, your log files should provide a good indication as to the fault.
-You may need to increase the log level to DEBUG which will give you all of the relevant details.
+You may need to increase the log level to DEBUG which will give you all the relevant details.

 If your SP does not successfully load the metadata and your logs do not highlight the cause of the failure please contact <a href="mailto:support@aaf.edu.au">AAF Support</a> for assistance.